eskmag/cookbook-archive/README.md

 - 🍴 Forking for your own use
 - 📢 Sharing with others who might find it useful
 - 🐛 Reporting bugs or suggesting improvements

 ---

+## 📱 Barcode Scanning & ISBN Lookup

+The Cookbook Archive app features convenient ways to add cookbooks:

+### ISBN Barcode Scanning
+1. When adding a new cookbook, click the "Scan Barcode" button
+2. Grant camera access permissions if prompted
+3. Position the book's ISBN barcode within the scanner frame
+4. Once detected, the app will automatically look up the book details
+5. Fill in any additional details and save your cookbook

+### Manual ISBN Entry
+1. Enter the ISBN number in the ISBN field
+2. Click the "Lookup" button
+3. The app will automatically populate title, author and description
+4. Add any additional information like your favorite recipes
+5. Save the cookbook to your collection

+> 💡 **Tip:** The ISBN lookup feature works with most published cookbooks and culinary books that have registered ISBN numbers.

+---